INDONESIAN LITERATURE: EARLY WRITING, EPICS, LACK OF TRANSLATIONS

 Literature from the Dutch Period in Indonesia

-In colonial times some literature was published in regional languages, the most being in Javanese, but this was stopped after Indonesian independence.
-The earliest official publishing house for Indonesian literature is Balai Pustaka, founded in Batavia in 1917.
-National culture was expressed and, in some ways formed, through spoken Malay-Indonesian (understood by many people) and newspapers, pamphlets, poetry, novels, and short stories for those who could read.
-[Source: everyculture.com]
+During the colonial period, literature was published in various regional languages, primarily Javanese, but this practice ceased after Indonesian independence.
+Balai Pustaka, the earliest official publishing house for Indonesian literature, was founded in Batavia in 1917.
+National culture was expressed and formed through spoken Malay-Indonesian, which was understood by many people, as well as through newspapers, pamphlets, poetry, novels and short stories for literate individuals.
+[Source: Clark E. Cunningham, Countries and Their Cultures, Gale Group Inc., 2001]

 Lack of English Translations and Interest in Indonesian Literature